c4arl0s/9CentralizedWorkflows/README.md

 # [9 Centralized Workflows RysGit Tutorial](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content)

 In the previous module, we shared information directly between two developers repositories: my git repository and mary's repository.
 This works for very small teams developing simple programs, but larger projects call for a more structured environment.
-This module Introduces one such environment the **centralized workflow**.
+This module Introduces one such environment the centralized workflow.

 We will use a third Git Repository to act as a central communication hub between us and Mary.
-Instead of pulling changes into my git repository from mary's repository and vice versa, we will push to an fetch from a **dedicated storage repository**.
+Instead of pulling changes into my git repository from mary's repository and vice versa, we will push to an fetch from a dedicated storage repository.
 After this module, our workflow will look like the following.

 ![Screen Shot 2020-06-11 at 11 16 40](https://user-images.githubusercontent.com/24994818/84412570-106a3100-abd5-11ea-8858-0e6e6d43749b.png)